cats-oss/cujira/README.md

 User: --
 ```

-If you want to get issues with `SPRINT_NAME`, check sprints with `cujira sprint list`.
+If you want to get issues with `SPRINT_NAME`, check sprints with `cujira list sprint`.

 ```
-$ cujira sprint list cujira-bug
+$ cujira list sprint --registered cujira-bug

 Results: